 Letting us Know if you Can Participate

-We ask that you let us know of your ability to participate or not participate by Saturday, October 7th, 2017, sooner if possible.
-Please submit the attached ABDA Holiday Show Agreement Form along with your performance fee payment.
+We ask that you let us know of your ability to participate or not participate by Saturday, October 6th, 2018, sooner if possible.
+Please submit the following ABDA Holiday Show Agreement Form along with your performance fee payment.
 If you are not interested and/or available in participating in our Holiday Show, no worries.
 You will still learn the fun holiday routine in class, you just won’t actually be performing it.